cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Managing_Cumulus_Linux_Disk_Images.md

 ## Uninstall All Images and Remove the Configuration

-<span id="src-8362634_indexterm-423AF0F6295EC957619C0F5EE5D11F94">To
-remove all installed </span>images and configurations and return the switch to its factory defaults, run the `onie-select -k` command:
+To remove all installed images and configurations and return the switch to its factory defaults, run the `onie-select -k` command:

 ```